dcos/dcos/packages/adminrouter/extra/src/README.md

 #### YAML configuration
 Generic tests are useful when one wants to re-use certain tests, but with dozens of tests using the generic tests, tests can still become hard to read and maintain.
-On top fo that, the fact that tests need to be differentiated by repository flavour(Open|EE) and by AR type (master|slave), makes tests even more prone to duplication and bitrot.
+On top of that, the fact that tests need to be differentiated by repository flavour (Open|EE) and by AR type (master|slave), makes tests even more prone to duplication and bitrot.

-This is the reason why majority of tests are written using YAML configuration files which are read by `./test-harness/tests/(open|ee)/test_generic.py` pytest file.
+This is the reason why the majority of tests are written using YAML configuration files which are read by the `./test-harness/tests/(open|ee)/test_generic.py` pytest file.
 Both the configuration shared between the flavours from `./test-harness/tests/test_generic.config.yml` and flavour-specific one from `./test-harness/tests/(open|ee)/test_generic.config.yml` are merged